- 5 Simultaneous Connections

-You should be aware that Golden Frog do keep connection (not activity) logs for 30 days however (see our privacy review below for more info), which makes VyprVPN less appealing from a pure privacy perspective.
-Torrenters in particular should look elsewhere.
+You should be aware that Golden Frog do keep basic connection (not activity) logs for 30 days however (see our privacy review below for more info), which makes VyprVPN a little less appealing from a pure privacy perspective.
+Heavy torrenters might wish to look elsewhere.
 The apps are simple and easy on the eye while offering a degree of configurability and power features.

-The range of locations is solid with the option of selecting specific US cities making this a good choice for US sports fans affected by blackouts.
+The range of locations is solid with the option of selecting specific US cities, which is great for optimizing your connection.
 A major plus point for VyprVPN is that it works in China, making it a strong choice for anyone affected by the Great Firewall.
-VyprVPN also works with Netflix if you tweak your browser settings to block location data leaks.
+VyprVPN also works well with Netflix – a major plus.